 - Invitee: the invitee has been invited to the premises for commercial or business purposes and is there for the benefit of the property owner.
 An example would be a department store shopper.
 The invitee is owed the highest duty and standard of care.

 - Trespasser: a trespasser enters the property of another without express or implied consent.
 They are there for their own reasons and purposes.
 The property owner does not owe a duty of care to a trespasser unless the owner is aware that the trespasser is on the premises or is likely to enter or reenter the premises.
 In this case the property owner may have the duty to warn the trespasser of possible harm and to exercise reasonable care.

 If you were injured while you were on the property of another, you may have a personal injury cause of action for compensation, depending on the circumstances of your case.
-It is highly advisable to consult with a West Virginia premises liability lawyer to discuss the details of your injury and the circumstances under which it occurred.
-The Law Firm of Tiano O’Dell represents injured premises liability victims.
+Consult with a West Virginia premises liability lawyer to discuss the details of your injury and the circumstances under which it occurred.
+Tiano O’Dell, PLLC represents injured premises liability victims.
 A complimentary consultation is available to discuss your case.

 Premises Liability Accident Causes

 There are many possible causes of premises liability accidents, including the following and in the following areas and circumstances: